 - The eight insurers’ combined individual and multi-life claim payments were five percent higher than in 2021.

 - The LTCI industry has paid out benefits to policyholders far greater than indicated in the following statistics, because most claims are paid by insurers that do not currently sell LTCI.

 LTCI claims paid by insurers no longer selling LTCI may differ significantly from the following statistics as their claimants are more likely to have facility-only coverage, be older, and/or have other different policy or demographic characteristics.

-Table 1 shows the total dollar and number of reported individual and multi-life (not group) LTCI claims.
-It reflects the same carriers for both years.
-As noted above, total paid claims were down one percent, although the number of claimants rose 15 percent.
+Table 7 shows the total dollar and number of reported individual and multi-life (not group) LTCI claims.
+As noted above, total paid claims were up five percent.

-Table 3 shows average size individual claims since inception: that is, including older claims and reflecting all years of payment.
+Table 9 shows average size individual claims since inception: that is, including older claims and reflecting all years of payment.
 Assisted Living Facility (ALF) claims and Home Care claims showed lower average sizes this year, related to the change in reporting mentioned above.
-Because 40 percent of claimants since inception have submitted claims from more than one type of venue, the average total claim might be expected to exceed the average claim paid for any particular venue.
-Individual Assisted Living Facility (ALF) claims stand out as high each year (albeit not as much this year), probably because:
+Because 48 percent of claimants since inception have submitted claims from more than one type of venue, the average total claim might be expected to exceed the average claim paid for any particular venue.
+Individual ALF claims stand out as high each year (albeit not as much this year), probably because:

 a) ALF claims appear to have a longer duration compared with other venues.